apache/arrow/docs/source/format/CDataInterface/PyCapsuleInterface.rst

-can implement both versions of the protocol, but the CPU-only versions (:meth:`__arrow_c_array__` and :meth:`__arrow_c_stream__`) should be guaranteed to contain valid pointers for CPU memory (thus, when trying to export non-CPU data, either raise an error or make a to CPU memory).
+can implement both versions of the protocol, but the CPU-only versions (:meth:`__arrow_c_array__` and :meth:`__arrow_c_stream__`) should be guaranteed to contain valid pointers for CPU memory (thus, when trying to export non-CPU data, either raise an error or make a copy to CPU memory).

 Producing the ``ArrowDeviceArray`` and ``ArrowDeviceArrayStream`` structures is expected to not involve any cross-device copying of data.